Tutorial: Migrate SQL Server to a single database or pooled database in Azure SQL Database online using DMS

 Assess your on-premises database

-Before you can migrate data from an on-premises SQL Server instance to Azure SQL Database, you need to assess the SQL Server database for any blocking issues that might prevent migration.
+Before you can migrate data from an on-premises SQL Server instance to a single database or pooled database in Azure SQL Database, you need to assess the SQL Server database for any blocking issues that might prevent migration.
 Using the Data Migration Assistant v3.3 or later, follow the steps described in the article Performing a SQL Server migration assessment to complete the on-premises database assessment.

 To assess am on-premises database, perform the following steps: